aramis-lab/clinica/docs/InteractingWithClinica.md

 - If your data are in DICOM format, you can use one of the converters from the [BIDS website](http://bids.neuroimaging.io/).
 - Otherwise, Clinica includes converters for public datasets such as [ADNI](http://adni.loni.usc.edu/), [AIBL](https://aibl.csiro.au), [NIFD](http://4rtni-ftldni.ini.usc.edu/) and [OASIS](http://www.oasis-brains.org).
 See [here](../DatabasesToBIDS) for more details.

-!!! warning
-    Clinica does not handle cross-sectional BIDS dataset.
-In practical terms, this means your dataset must always contain a session information.
-This BIDS-tree view does not work with Clinica:

 ```shell
 ─── BIDS